RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 ## Will our SSH keys be migrated?

-Yes they will, your SSH keys wil be copied to the ams2 platform.
+Yes they will, your SSH keys wil be copied to the new region.

 -----